theupdateframework/pep-maximum-security-model/README.rst

 In the Event of a Key Compromise
 --------------------------------

-A key compromise means that a threshold of keys (belonging to the metadata roles on PyPI), as well as the PyPI infrastructure, have been compromised and used to sign new metadata on PyPI.
+A key compromise means that a threshold of keys belonging to developers or the roles on PyPI, as well as the PyPI infrastructure, have been compromised and used to sign new metadata on PyPI.

 If a threshold number of developer keys of a project have been compromised,